MORE ON EMDR THERAPY WITH CHILDREN: DRAWING PROTOCOL

 DRAWING: You could have the child draw the target and explore if any subjective level of disturbance (SUD) still exists.
 If there is disturbance reported, you can work through all of the EMDR phases to reprocess anything left causing emotional charge.
 The image for this post is a drawing of processing a spide phobia with a young child.

-I recommend taking any EMDR specialty trainings from Roy Kiessling, LISW for enhancement of clinical skills related to EMDR, the EMDR continuum, and learning how to apply EMD, EMDr, and EMDR to treatment with clients.
+I recommend taking EMDR Basic and specialty trainings from Roy Kiessling, LISW for enhancement of clinical skills related to EMDR, the EMDR continuum, and learning how to apply EMD, EMDr, and EMDR to treatment with clients.

 Thank you Shanon for another inspiring and educational post on EMDR with children.
 You can contact Shanon at firstname.lastname@example.org for more information or consultation.